EXPLAINER: How Congress will count Electoral College votes

 WHAT IS PENCE’S ROLE?

-Pence won’t be the first vice president put in an uncomfortable situation.
+But he won’t be the first vice president put in an uncomfortable situation.
 In 2001, Vice President Al Gore presided over the counting of the 2000 presidential election he narrowly lost to Republican George W. Bush.
 Gore had to gavel several Democrats’ objections out of order.
-In 2017, Biden presided over the count that declared Trump the winner.
+In 2016, Biden presided over the count that declared Trump the winner.
 Biden also shot down objections from House Democrats that did not have any Senate support.

 ONCE CONGRESS COUNTS THE VOTES, WHAT’S NEXT?